Quantitative characterization of finite simple groups: a complement: Group, quantity and graph

 \subsection{Group and graph are closely interconnected}

 \

-Gruenberg and Kegel \footnote{Gruenberg K W, Kegel O H. Unpublished manuscript, 1975} first introduced the definition of prime graph $\Gamma(G)$ of group $G$ (See Definition \ref{2.11}) and its classification.
+Gruenberg and Kegel \footnote{K. W. Gruenberg, O. H. Kegel.
+Unpublished manuscript, 1975} first introduced the definition of prime graph $\Gamma(G)$ of group $G$ (See Definition \ref{2.11}) and its classification.
 Subsequently, the literature \cite{83,102,103,201} provided explicit descriptions for the connected components of the prime graphs of the finite simple groups.
-Lucido defined the diameter of the prime graph as follows (See \cite{111}):
+M. S. Lucido studied the diameter of the prime graph as follows (See \cite{111}):

 \begin{defi} We say that is the diameter of the prime graph of a group $G$, where $d(p,q)$ denotes the distance between elements $p$, $q$ if they are in the same connected component of $\Gamma(G)$. \end{defi}